19 Epic Things to Do in Detroit, Including Kayaking the Little-Known Detroit Canals!

 8450 W 10 Mile Rd, Royal Oak, MI 48067

-Like just about everything in Detroit, the Detroit Zoo is historic.
 Nearly 100 years old, the zoo was built to have a “cageless” feel for both the animals and visitors.
 This gives the Detroit Zoo its beloved park-like feel.

-Notable parts of the Detroit Zoo include the Arctic Ring of Life, where you can walk through a tunnel in the water and watch polar bears swim all around you.
+Notable parts of the Detroit Zoo include the Arctic Ring of Life, The Polk Penguin Conservation Center, and the Wild Adventure Zone.

 Be sure to stop at the famous Rackham Fountain, which includes beautiful bear sculptures.